 TSH stands for Thyroid Stimulating Hormone.
 This is a hormone produced by the pituitary gland in response to the T3 level inside the pituitary gland.
 There is an inverse relationship between TSH and T3 level.
 Consequently, if your pituitary gland senses T3 to be low, it produces more TSH, which is a message for the thyroid gland to produce more thyroid hormone.
 Conversely, if T3 is high, then the pituitary gland produces less TSH, telling the thyroid gland to produce less thyroid hormone.
 In this way, the pituitary gland tries to regulate thyroid hormone production by the thyroid gland.

-The Normal Range Of TSH Is Inaccurate
+Normal Range Of TSH Thyroid Test

 The so-called normal range of TSH is 0.4 – 4.50 mIU/L, which is not actually correct for many individuals.
 This range should be 0.3 – 2.0 mIU/L, a fact most endocrinologists know.
 However, laboratories continue to stick to the range of 0.4 – 4.50 mIU/L. Not too long ago, laboratories used to give a normal range as 0.4 – 5.50 mIU/L. It took them many years to bring the upper limit down from 5.50 to 4.50.
 It may take another decade before they bring the upper limit down to 2.0.
 In the meantime, you don’t have to suffer from the stubborn attitude of the laboratories.
 Remember, normal range of TSH is 0.3 – 2.0 mIU/L.